suyati/Image-Fetcher/README.md

 PNG:  Boolean (by default false), set true for fetching only PNG images
 OgImage: Boolean (by default false) ,set true for fetching Og Image
 MaxImageCount:  Integer (by default 2), set the maximum number of images needs to fetched.

+##Authors and Contributors
+XML Extractor is developed by Suyati Technologies.
+It is written and maintained by their Product Development team.

+####Author:

+Anoop Malayil (@t4anoop)

+##Support or Contact
+Have Suggestions?
+Want to give us something to do?
+Contact us at : support@suyati.com